gihanmarasingha/autogradinglean/README.md

   system.
 There is no required format to this file except that it must contain a column that corresponds to the student identifiers of the GitHub Classroom roster.
 As with the `classroom_roster_csv`, the filename can include a path relative to the classroom directory root.
-* `student_id_col` is the name of the column in your student data file that corresponds to the student identifier in the GitHub Classroom roster.
+* `candidate_id_col` is the name of the column in your student data file that corresponds to the roster identifier in the GitHub Classroom roster.
 * `output_cols` are the names of other columes in the student data file that should be included in the reporting methods of GitHubClassroom.

 ### Methods

-* list_assignments: returns a table (a Pandas DataFrame) of assigments for this classroom.
+* list_assignments(): returns a table (a Pandas DataFrame) of assigments for this classroom.
+* get_data_from_config_file(): reads the configuration file and imports the referenced data from the GitHub Classroom roster and from your student record system.
+This method is called automatically on initialisation of a GitHubClassroom object.
+You *should* also call the method if your config file or any of the referenced data files change.
+* get_assignment_by_title(ass_title): returns a GitHubAssignment whose title is ass_title.
+It is preferable to use assignment IDs rather than titles as titles can be changed.
+* find_missing_roster_identifiers(): returns a DataFrame of those students who are in the candidate file but not in in the classroom roster.
+This usually indicates students who have enrolled since the roster was last updated.

+  **Action**: the instructor must update the classroom roster and (if relevant) ask these candidate to choose their roster identifier on GitHub Classroom.
+* find_missing_candidates(): returns a DataFrame of those students who are in the classroom roster but not in the candidate file.
+This generally identifies students who have been unenrolled by your institution, but have not been removed from the classroom roster.
+Usually no action is required.
+* find_unlinked_candidates(): returns those candidates who have not linked their GitHub account with the roster.

+  **Action**: ask these candidates to choose their roster identifier on GitHub.

+### Query output

+Many of the methods create CSV or Excel files that are stored in the `query_output` subdirectory, with a date and time suffix to the filename.
+These can be safely edited or deleted as desired.

+* assignmentsXXX.csv: a list of all assignments in the classroom.
+This is the data downloaded from GitHub Classroom and shows the assignment IDs, title, invite link, deadline, number of accepted students, number of submissions, number of passing students, and other data.
+This file is created each time the GitHubClassroom object is initialised.
+* missing_roster_idsXXX.xlsx: created by find_missing_roster_identifiers().
+Shows the candidate number and the values from the columns listed in output_cols.
-*
+* **COMPLETE THIS**.

 ## GitHubAssignment